bioinformed/glu-genetics/docs/modules/assoc/index.rst

 Association Tests
 *****************

-The modules described in this chapter provide tests of assocation between phenotypes and SNP markers.
+The modules described in this chapter provide tests of association between phenotypes and SNP markers.

 .. toctree::